dsagred/saltire/README.md

 Use cases for *saltire* are:

-- Fit CCF maps to estimate the planets semi amplitude and systems restframe.
+- Fit CCF maps to estimate the companions semi amplitude and systems restframe.
 - Quickly predict the expected 'shape' of retrieval maps depending from the planets orbit and obsering phase.

+**Development**
+- The current version support weighting of observations i.e. to model a noise driven weighting usually applied during CCF map creation.
+This can also be used to model observations without or with minimised signal.
+- A physical phase curve model for inferior conjunction observations will be added in future.

 **License**: